-The term 'Ethereum Currency (Ether)' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Ethereum Currency (Ether)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Ethereum Currency, often simply called Ether tokens, proves to be the much-needed fuel element for the Ethereum operating platform and system.
 As such, Ether is also a type of payment that platform clients can make to the machines which execute the smart contracts, or operations auto requested between two parties.
 Ether is simultaneously the financial incentive to make certain that the developers create high-quality applications so that the network stays healthy.
 Individuals must be compensated for contributing resources to the platform and network.
 It ensures both efficient programming and quality final products created using the Ethereum block chain, since wasteful code is more expensive to deploy.